FraLaz1971/fex3/README.md

 and the prints it out on the terminal screen.
 ### rain
 This program reads a file rainfall.txt with data on rainfall in different months of the year.
-It compute the monthly rain average and create a histogram plot of the rainfall during the year.
+It computes the monthly rain average and create a histogram plot of the rainfall during the year.
 To run and create a plot on screen with linux
 `make plot`